Equilibrium states for hyperbolic potentials via inducing schemes: Finiteness of ergodic equilibrium states

-In order to prove the above proposition, we will first show that $m_{\bar{\varphi}}(C_{n})$ decreases exponentially with $n$.
-It will allow us to choose $k$ in the above proposition, where we need $m_{\bar{\varphi}}(C_{n})$ small enough.
-After that, we compute the Gurevich pressure for a modified potential and use it to estimate the free energy of measures that give the cylinders small mass, when compared to $m_{\bar{\varphi}}(C_{n})$.
-Finally, we estimate the free energy of measures that gives the cylinders big mass, when compared to $m_{\bar{\varphi}}(C_{n})$.
+In order to prove this result, we will first show that $m_{\overline{\varphi}}(C_{n} )$ decreases exponentially fast with $n$.
+It will allow us to choose $k$ in such way that $m_{\overline{\varphi}}(C_{n} )$ is small enough.
+After that, we compute the Gurevich pressure for a modified potential and use it to estimate the free energy of measures that give the cylinders small mass, when compared to $m_{\overline{\varphi}}(C_{n} )$.
+Finally, we estimate the free energy of measures that gives the cylinders big mass, when compared to $m_{\overline{\varphi}}(C_{n} )$.